 Regardless of why you want to go to graduate school, you should put a lot of thought into this decision.
 It is a very demanding endeavor, both emotionally and financially.
 Programs are generally quite rigorous (not to mention expensive) and you may have to give up many extracurricular activities, including possibly your job.
 Many students find it difficult to fit classes and schoolwork into a busy work schedule.
 Before making a commitment to attend grad school, make sure the benefits of earning a degree will outweigh the costs.

-Deciding What to StudyWhile helpful to many career paths, a graduate degree is not always the answer.
-In addition, an advanced degree in the same discipline in which you did your undergraduate work may not be your best choice.
-For example, an MBA may be the perfect compliment to your B.A. in Biochemistry.
-As in any other aspect of planning your career, you must take enormous care in choosing the area in which you will do your graduate study.
+Before you can decide what school to apply to, you have to choose a course of study.
+Should you get an advanced degree in the same discipline in which you did your undergraduate work?
+That may or may not be your best choice.
+You might instead consider getting your master's or doctorate degree in a discipline that complements your bachelor's degree.
+For example if you have a bachelor's degree in biochemistry you might consider earning an MBA.
+As with any other aspect of planning your career, you should take enormous care in choosing the area in which you will do your graduate study.

 Choosing the Right School